the-turing-way/the-turing-way/Chapter_Version_Control.md

 They continue doing work on their respective branches and eventually decide to merge.
 Their version control software then goes through and combines their changes into a single version, *but* when it gets to the hello world statement it doesn't know which version to use.
 This is a merge conflict: incompatible changes have been made to the same file.

-**The solution:** when a merge conflict arises the incompatible sections will be marked in the file so you can fix them:
+**The solution:** when a merge conflict arises use `git status` to find out which files the conflicts are in.
+Within those files the incompatible changes will be marked so you can fix them:

 ```
 <<<<<<< HEAD